 Send announcements a week prior to publication to firstname.lastname@example.org.

-Food for Families — The Armed Services YMCA at WAAF has an emergency food locker that assists military families experiencing financial difficulty.
+Food for Families — The Armed Services YMCA at WAAF has an emergency food locker that assists military families who are experiencing financial difficulty.
 Available are supplies of canned goods, frozen food, dry goods and personal care items.
-Donations are always accepted.
 Call 624-5645.

 Parent Participation Preschool — This program is for children ages 3-4, and it helps preschool children make a smooth transition into the structure of kindergarten.
 Preschool days are 12-2 p.m., Tuesdays and Thursdays, Wheeler Armed Services YMCA, WAAF.
 Cost is $40 per month.
 Call 624-5645 to register.